Fashion maverick influencer Vivienne Westwood dies at 81 - ExBulletin

 Fashion maverick influencer Vivienne Westwood dies at 81

 The eponymous Westwood fashion house announced her death on social media platforms, saying she passed away peacefully.
-A cause was not disclosed.
+The cause of death was not disclosed in the statement.

+Westwood’s long career was full of contradictions: she was a lifelong rebel who was repeatedly honored by Queen Elizabeth II.
+She dressed like a teenager even in her 60s and became an outspoken supporter of the fight against global warming, warning of planetary catastrophe if climate change was left unchecked.

+One of these transgressive and controversial designs featured a swastika, an inverted image of Jesus Christ on the cross, and the word Destroy.
+In an autobiography written with Ian Kelly, she said it meantin a statement againstpoliticians torturing people, quoting Chile’s Augusto Pinochet.
+When asked if she regretted the swastika pattern in a2009 interview with Time magazine,Westwood said no.

 |